ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 -  **facades**, aimed at providing a consistent interface to the SUT so that test scripts are insulated from internal details
--  **actions**, which are the building blocks of tests and each include a relatively complex action that can be performed on the SUT (like sending a command to a device)
+-  **actions**, which are the building blocks of tests and each includes a relatively complex action that can be performed on the SUT (like sending a command to a device)
 -  **wrappers**, which wrap sub-systems of the SUT and provide a